microsoft/presidio/docs/analyzer/nlp_engines/spacy_stanza.md

 !!! tip "Tip"
     For Person, Location and Organization detection, it could be useful to try out the transformers based models (e.g. `en_core_web_trf`) which uses a more modern deep-learning architecture, but is generally slower than the default `en_core_web_lg` model.

+### Configure Presidio to use the pre-trained model

+Once created, see [the NLP configuration documentation](../customizing_nlp_models.md#Configure-Presidio-to-use-the-new-model) for more information.

 ## Training your own model

 !!! note "Note"